joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Likewise, ready to pack but unpacked, any fountain pen.
 In this case, there are great stationers in Amsterdam and London.
 A moment of shopping, to find a very lightweight and inexpensive Kaweco.

-_Non-Stupid:_ at the last moment I left behind my small binoculars.
+_Non-Stupid:_ at the last moment I deliberately left behind my small binoculars.
 Could I have looked at distant sheep?
 Maybe.
 The trip wasn't lessened.

 ## Items I Never Used But Was Glad I Had Them